 Lower East Side

 For a Classic Banana Split: Eddie's Sweet Shop

-This old-school soda fountain and candy shop, founded decades before most of its hipster competitors, doesn’t put on airs or stuff its homemade flavors full of bric-a-brac that would make Ben & Jerry blush.
-Here, you can find familiar favorites like vanilla, chocolate and strawberry (along with a few other classics like rum raisin, butter pecan and coffee almond chip) served up in metal footed ice cream dishes and drowned in thick hot fudge, caramel sauce, home made whipped cream and nuts.
+This old-school soda fountain and candy shop, founded decades before most of its hip competitors, doesn’t put on airs or stuff its homemade flavors full of bric-a-brac that would make Ben & Jerry blush.
+Here, you can find familiar favorites like vanilla, chocolate and strawberry (along with a few other classics like rum raisin, butter pecan and coffee almond chip) served up in metal-footed ice cream dishes and drowned in thick hot fudge, caramel sauce, homemade whipped cream and nuts.
 The kids will also love the old fashioned register, cast iron swivel stools and retro storefront.
-Head to Eddie's for a nostalgic taste of a bygone era, but take note: it's currently open Wednesday to Sunday from 3 - 9 p.m. for takeout only.
+Head to Eddie's for a nostalgic taste of a bygone era.

 — Lambeth Hochwald & Kim Sunshine